Food allergy is of increasing concern in the United States. The most common food allergens are:

 Food allergy may trigger symptoms that affect the respiratory,gastrointestinal, skin, and/or cardiovascular systems.
 Severe reactions can occur at any age and on first known exposure to a food.
 The greatest risk for a fatal allergic reaction appears to be adolescents and young adults with asthma and a known food allergy to peanut, tree nut, or seafood.

 The natural history of food allergy varies.
-For children with allergy to egg, milk, wheat, and soy, about 80% will outgrow the allergen at around 5 years old.
-For peanut allergy, only 20% will outgrow it.
+For children with allergy to egg, milk, wheat, and soy, about 80 percent will outgrow the allergen at around 5 years old.
+For peanut allergy, only 20 percent will outgrow it.